Core Learning Goals

 Arts and the Humanities [AH] (6 credits)

-Students must meet two goals.
+Students must take two degree credit-bearing courses and meet at least two of these goals.

 o.
 Examine critically philosophical and other theoretical issues concerning the nature of reality, human experience, knowledge, value, and/or cultural production.
 [AHo]